kubernetes/website/content/en/blog/_posts/2024-11-08-kubernetes-1.32-sneak-peek.md

 However, in Kubernetes v1.32, this approach to DRA will be significantly changed.
 Code related to the original implementation will be removed, leaving KEP [#4381](https://github.com/kubernetes/enhancements/issues/4381) as the "new" base functionality.

-The decision to remove this feature originated from its incompatibility with cluster autoscaling, as resource availability was made non-transparent, complicating decision-making for both Cluster Autoscaler and controllers.
+The decision to change the existing approach originated from its incompatibility with cluster autoscaling as resource availability was non-transparent, complicating decision-making for both Cluster Autoscaler and controllers.
 The newly added Structured Parameter model substitutes the functionality.

 This removal will allow Kubernetes to handle new hardware requirements and resource claims more predictably, bypassing the complexities of back and forth API calls to the kube-apiserver.